 Some time after Maeda Toshiie, the founder of the Kaga Domain made a triumphal entry into Kanazawa Castle in 1583, the family temple for the Maeda family named "Hoen-ji" and the place of their worship called "Hachaku-ji" were built on the flat land leading to Kodatsuno Plateau.
-Thirty years later, in 1620, Toshiie relocated these two temples to use the site for the residences for his seven old retainers.
+Thirty years later, in 1620,these two temples were relocated to use the site for the residences for the seven old retainers of the Kaga Domain.
 Meanwhile around that time, on the terrace across from the castle the residence for Ohaku, the Ming scholar invited by the 2nd lord Toshinaga was built.

 The development of Kenroku-en started with the terrace across from the castle.
 The 5th lord Tsunanori relocated the construction office back to the castle grounds to build a villa for himself on the site as well as developing the garden around it.
 This is said to have been the beginning of the garden development.
 The garden was called "Renchi-tei garden" at that time.
 The place was often used for different banquet occasions such as viewing the moon or enjoying colorful maples.
 The Renchi-tei garden was deeply loved by the line of lords and old retainers, but it was nearly burnt down except for only a small part by the great fires in 1759.
 It is the 11th lord Harunaga, who restored the garden.
 With Midori-taki waterfall and Yugao-tei tea house built in 1774 and Uchihashi-tei tea house in 1776, the development of the garden was nearly completed.